-But regardless how we actually respond to the initial questions; how should we respond?
+But regardless of how we actually respond to the initial questions; how should we respond?
 I’m going to go out on a limb here and say #3, I can pretty much ignore them.
-After all Paul told me that I am no longer under the law, but am under grace; and he belabored the point quite extensively in Galatians.
+After all, Paul told me that I am no longer under the law, but am under grace; and he belabored the point quite extensively in Galatians.

 Fulfilling the Law

-So if the purpose of the Law is to bring sinful man to faith in Christ, and its purpose has been fulfilled when one comes to faith, then has Christ not fulfilled the Law for me?
+So if the purpose of the Law is to bring sinful man to faith in Christ.
+And its purpose has been fulfilled when one comes to faith.
+Then has Christ not fulfilled the Law for me?
 Indeed, the Law is still about, it is not abolished.
-But it is no longer applicable to me; it has accomplished its purpose and is no longer in charge.
+But it is no longer applicable to me.
+It has accomplished its purpose and is no longer in charge.

-Here again we see a fulfillment of the Law.
+Here again, we see a fulfillment of the Law.
 The OT sacrificial system was simply pointing ahead to the more perfect sacrifice of Jesus.
 And once that had been made, the OT sin sacrifices, an integral part of the Law, no longer had any value.